Edmund Spangler: Arrest, trial, and conviction

-There was only one witness who testified that while pursuing Booth he saw someone at the door Booth escaped through from "about twenty or twenty-five feet" away.
-Major Joseph B. Stewart stated, "I do not undertake to swear positively that the prisoner, Edward Spangler, is the person I saw near the door; but I do say that there is no one among these prisoners who calls that man to my mind, except the man who, I am told, is Mr. Spangler; but I am decided in my opinion, that Spangler resembles the person I saw there".
+Joseph B. Stewart, a lawyer who chased Booth across the stage, said that while pursuing Booth he saw someone at the door through which Booth escaped, from "about twenty or twenty-five feet" away.
+Stewart stated, "I do not undertake to swear positively that the prisoner, Edward Spangler, is the person I saw near the door; but I do say that there is no one among these prisoners who calls that man to my mind, except the man who, I am told, is Mr. Spangler; but I am decided in my opinion, that Spangler resembles the person I saw there".
 Stewart also testified, "The man I have spoken of stood about three feet from the door out of which Booth passed; I noticed him just after the door slammed."
 Five days previously orchestra leader William Withers Jr. testified, "Where I stood on the stage (at the time of Booth's escape) was not more than a yard from the door.".
-Jacob Ritterspaugh who worked backstage with Spangler as scene shifters testified that he unsuccessfully chased Booth and then added, "When I came back, Spangler was at the same place I had left him.".
+Jacob Ritterspaugh, who worked backstage with Spangler as a scene shifter, testified that he unsuccessfully chased Booth, and then added, "When I came back, Spangler was at the same place I had left him.".
+Ritterspaugh further testified that when he returned and informed Spangler that Booth had escaped, Spangler slapped him in the face and admonished him "Don't say which way he went.".
+However, another stagehand, James Lamb, stated that what Ritterspaugh had actually said was "That was Booth!
+I'll swear it was Booth!", at which point Spangler had slapped him and told him to shut up.
+Finally, John Sleichmann, a property man for the theatre, testified that when Booth had arrived he had spoken to Spangler and asked, "You'll help me all you can, won't you?", to which Spangler had agreed.

 Four of the eight defendants, Mary Surratt, Lewis Powell, David Herold, and George Atzerodt were sentenced to be hanged.
 Dr. Samuel Mudd, Samuel Arnold and Michael O'Laughlen were sentenced to life in prison while Spangler was sentenced to only six years.
 The four of them were imprisoned in Fort Jefferson in the Dry Tortugas off Key West, Florida.
 In August 1867, there was an outbreak of yellow fever at Fort Jefferson.
 Dr. Mudd attempted to treat those who caught the disease while Spangler assisted.
 Michael O'Laughlen died of yellow fever in September 1867.
 When Dr. Mudd caught yellow fever, Spangler treated him.
 Spangler also built coffins for the thirty-seven prisoners and guards who eventually succumbed to the disease.